 Over the past fifty years, we have lost one third of the bird population within the North American continent.
 That is three billion birds!
 Three hundred and eighty- nine species of birds are currently on the edge of extinction.
 This is due to climate change, habitat loss and destruction, outdoor cats, bird-window collisions and chemical contamination by pesticides and herbicides.

 Marion Audubon is active in our community, writing articles on conservation, and getting involved in new construction issues that impact our wildlife, always striving to preserve our precious natural resources.

 The Ocala Wetland Recharge Park is a great example of Marion Audubon partnering with the city on new construction.
-We have been involved from the early planning stages, conducting a preliminary bird census, donating nest boxes and now providing guided nature walks to residents and visitors to help them better understand and enjoy the diverse wildlife all around us.
+We have been involved from the early planning stages by conducting a preliminary bird census, donating nest boxes and now monitoring birds and providing guided nature walks to residents and visitors to help them better understand and enjoy the diverse wildlife all around us.

 The Park is cleaning wastewater, providing a diverse habitat for birds, flora, and fauna, and providing a safe, interesting, and healthy outdoor exercise opportunity for our community.

 What we consider the most valuable function of the Park is the bird habitat.
 The Wetland Park provides a safe and nourishing habitat, free from chemicals, cats, and windows.
 It's an important step towards a community that understands the threats and takes steps to correct them.
 One Park at a time.
 One community at a time.
 One city at a time.
 We can grow this.
 We can save our birds.

 It's so important to promote conservation initiatives and protect wildlife and the resources they depend on, not just in Marion County, but everywhere.
 Use your voice to convey your concerns about issues affecting birds, wildlife and their habitats.
 National Audubon will keep you updated, just use the link below.